 You can upload a screenshot of some text to the Show Your Work background, and ask students to circle or underline all the verbs / adjectives / appositive phrases (etc!).

 Enhance your lessons by uploading a grammar or vocabulary video as a content item.
-Partner users can even embed a video directly within a question!
+Silver/Gold users can even embed a video directly within a question!

 🌟Audio Response and Video Response

-Audio and video can be added to any formative as content, but with a Partner subscription, you can have your students send audio and video back as answers!
+Audio and video can be added to any formative as content, but with a Silver/Gold subscription, you can have your students send audio and video back as answers!

 Audio Response and Video Response are great ways for students to practice fluency.
 You can upload an image of a text to your formative (or copy-and-paste it into a text block), then ask students to record themselves reading it aloud.
 Students can re-record as many times as they want!